 Skills and knowledge you'll gain on your teaching placement

 The invaluable skills and knowledge you’ll gain from completing a teaching placement as part of your degree will be incredibly beneficial in preparing you to become a qualified teacher.
-When you graduate, you will have gained a deeper understanding around:
+When you graduate, you'll have gained a deeper understanding around:

 - Classroom management techniques